AlexandraPuchko/CSCI571-Machine-Learning/README.md

 # Program 2

-Program represetns a deep neural networkm written using Google TensorFlow Python library, which supports the following modes:
+Program represents a deep neural networkm written using Google TensorFlow Python library, which supports the following modes:
 1. A standard single hidden layer neural network
 2. An arbitrarily deep neural network
 3. Both classifcation and regression modes